oasis-open/cti-python-stix2-extensions/how-to-contribute.rst

     e.g. using setuptools build backend with a `src-layout <https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#src-layout>`_.
 - Unit tests should be included
-    - The code should work on the same versions of Python as the stix2 library it will integrate with.  (suggests we really should have CI enabled, since few will have all those versions of Python installed to test with.)
+    - The code should work on the same versions of Python as the stix2 library it will integrate with.
-- (Should examples be included?
-Must they be jupyter notebooks?)
+    - In the future, CI will be enabled to run the tests.
+- Examples should be included in an examples directory.
+Some examples might found in the `common object repository <https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications>`_.
 - Make a pull request to merge your work into this repository.